syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Converting-PDF-pages-into-Images-in-Blazor.md

 ---
-title: Converting PDF pages into images in Blazor| Syncfusion&reg;
+title: Converting PDF pages into images in Blazor| Syncfusion<sup>&reg;</sup>;
-description: Learn about Converting PDF pages into images in Blazor with easy steps using Syncfusion&reg; PdfToImageConverter library.
+description: Learn about Converting PDF pages into images in Blazor with easy steps using Syncfusion<sup>&reg;</sup>; PdfToImageConverter library.
 platform: file-formats
 control: PDF to image
 documentation: UG